sh1boot/obf/README.md

 spelling) and at the same time striving to produce plausible output.
 Random synthesis does not face this challenge as it has no requirement to be able to produce arbitrary output, which is an objective that works against producing _plausible_ output.

-Consequently, the first-order tokens are dictionary words (plus a bit of punctuation), but with an escape word that allows non-dictionary words to be spelled out letter-by-letter.
+To help promote coherent output the basic tokens are dictionary words (plus a bit of punctuation), but with an escape word that allows non-dictionary words to be spelled out letter-by-letter.
 To keep this bijective, those spelled-out words must be incapable of duplicating any dictionary word (two ways to produce the same output implies an ambiguous case in the reversal process).
-To achieve this, the spelling is finalised with an end token.
-Whenever the spelled-so-far word coincides with a dictionary entry the end token is removed from the set of legal codepoints; so that the word must grow by at least another letter to avoid the conflict.
+The spelled word is finalised with an end token, and whenever the spelled-so-far word coincides with a dictionary entry the end token is suppressed in the set of legal codepoints so that the word must grow by at least another letter to avoid the conflict.

 There's a bunch of stuff like that, and also a bunch of hacking around (really not fit to deploy) trying to keep all the statistics in a huge array, and to